Antlerless Deer Permit

 Are bonus permits still available?

 MDIFW is no longer issuing “bonus permits.”
-Antlerless deer permits that have been allotted that are not issued during the one-round lottery or paid for by the recipient will become available for purchase by any hunter, for the same fee.
+Antlerless deer permits that have been allotted that are not issued during the one-round lottery will become available for purchase by any hunter, for the same fee.

 Can I swap or transfer my antlerless deer permit?